yanisasri/cpsc-453-curves-surfaces/README.md

 cd build
 ./453-skeleton
 ```
-6. Play the game! (make sure you are focussed on the window)
+6. Toggle between the different [fractals and their depths] using the arrow keys.
+CHANGE!!!!